 UK Central – Research on behalf of the Transport Planning Group which considered the economic opportunities of the UK Central major development and how Warwickshire could benefit from improved connectivity to the area.
 The report considered economic forecast data, demographics, commuter flows, and business activity as well as existing and future links with the main investment zones.

-Economic analysis to inform the Coventry and Warwickshire Area review – A joint project with Coventry City Council on behalf of the Coventry and Warwickshire Local Enterprise Partnership (CWLEP).
+Economic analysis to inform the Coventry and Warwickshire area review – A joint project with Coventry City Council on behalf of the Coventry and Warwickshire Local Enterprise Partnership (CWLEP).
 The report considered the current and future economic performance of Coventry and Warwickshire’s labour market by observing labour supply and demand changes in the sub-region.
 It also identified areas of future resilience and vulnerability in the labour market, and the implications for the Government’s post-16 area reviews.

-As a result of legislation contained within the 2010 Local Democracy, Economic Development and Construction Act, local authorities are required to undertake an assessment of the performance of their local economy.
-These “Local Economic Assessments” aim to provide local authorities and partners with a common understanding of the local economic conditions, which in turn can shape and inform a range of local strategies and policies.
+As a result of the 2010 Local Democracy, Economic Development and Construction Act, local authorities are required to undertake an assessment of the performance of their local economy.
+These local economic assessments aim to provide local authorities and partners with a common understanding of the local economic conditions, which in turn can shape and inform a range of local strategies and policies.

-In support of this Economic Assessment, a number of supporting topic papers were also developed.
+In support of this economic assessment, a number of supporting topic papers were also developed.
 These provide additional data and analysis on particular key issues.